-Experienced property managers see hundreds of rental applications and believe this is a mix of ruthlessly checking their application, their income and rental history but also evaluating their character.
+Experienced property managers see hundreds of rental applications and believe the process to be a mix of ruthlessly checking their application, their income and rental history, but also evaluating their character.

-1. Proof of income and ID
+2. Proof of income and ID

 3. Assess their character at the inspection

 In most cases your property manager will be responsible for showing prospective tenants through your property.
-This is a good way for them to interview potential tenants away from a formal format of an interview, they can get a better handle on what your tenants are really like.
+This is a good way for them to interview potential tenants away from the formal format of an interview.
+As such they can get a better handle on what the tenants are really like.

 The tenant interview is of course still a very important part of the screening process.
 Like any interview, choosing the right questions to cut through the waffle and get the necessary information is a vital part of the property manager's role.